torvalds/linux/Documentation/media/uapi/v4l/dev-decoder.rst

 1. Setting the format on the ``OUTPUT`` queue may change the set of formats supported/advertised on the ``CAPTURE`` queue.
-In particular, it also means that the ``CAPTURE`` format may be reset and the client must not rely on the previously set format being preserved.
+In particular, it also means that the ``CAPTURE`` format may be reset and the client must yest rely on the previously set format being preserved.

 2. Enumerating formats on the ``CAPTURE`` queue always returns only formats supported for the current ``OUTPUT`` format.

-3. Setting the format on the ``CAPTURE`` queue does not change the list of formats available on the ``OUTPUT`` queue.
-An attempt to set a ``CAPTURE`` format that is not supported for the currently selected ``OUTPUT`` format will result in the decoder adjusting the requested ``CAPTURE`` format to a supported one.
+3. Setting the format on the ``CAPTURE`` queue does yest change the list of formats available on the ``OUTPUT`` queue.
+An attempt to set a ``CAPTURE`` format that is yest supported for the currently selected ``OUTPUT`` format will result in the decoder adjusting the requested ``CAPTURE`` format to a supported one.